Guangjiao Temple (Nantong): Architecture

-Yuantong Hall
+Yuantong-dian

-The Yuantong Hall enshrining statues of the Three Sages of the West (西方三圣), namely Guanyin, Amitabha and Mahasthamaprapta.
+The Yuantong-dian ("Yuantong Hall") enshrines statues of the Three Sages of the West (西方三圣), namely Amituofo, Guanyin and Dashizhi.

-Grand Buddha Hall
+Dafo-dian

-The Grand Buddha Hall is three rooms wide and three rooms deep.
+The Dafo-dian ("Great Buddha Hall") is three rooms wide and three rooms deep.
 It still preserves the architectural style of the Ming dynasty (1368–1644).
-Statue of Sakyamuni is enshrined in the middle of the hall.
+A statue of Shijiamouni is enshrined in the middle of the hall.
 Inner walls are painted with frescos.

 Zhiyun Pagoda

 The Zhiyun Pagoda was first built between 976 and 984 in the Song dynasty (960–1279).
 The 35 m pagoda has the brick and wood structure with five stories and four sides.
 Curved bars and cornices are set on each story, which are magnificent and become the symbol of Guangjiao Temple.